pinohanako/RAG-powered-bot-for-real-estate/README.md

-Telegram bot with conversational RAG chain to ptovide answers for a real estate agency
+#Telegram bot with RAG-powered conversational responses for a real estate agency.